KatieSylvester/poems_by_kids/README.md

 ## <a name="files"></a>Files in this Repository
 ERD can be found in the images folder. \
-Analysis and findings can all be found in the marathon<br>
+All SQL scripts can be found in the scripts folder.
 <br>

 ## <a name="analysis"></a>Analysis